F1rst-Unicorn/tiny-auth/doc/configuration.md

 #### `path`

+Optional.
 The path under which tiny-auth is hosted.
 If it is deployed on a subpath below a domain, set the subpath here.

 #### `static_files`